 The next tip for building a productive virtual office team is to treat payroll precisely as you would do in a traditional office with mailed paychecks or direct deposit.

-There are a lot of payroll services are available in the market that allow you to automate salary payments and compensations with creating any legal system problems.
+There are a lot of payroll services are available in the market that allows you to automate salary payments and compensations with creating any legal system problems.

 In order to build a productive off-site team, you need to have a meeting rhythm.
 To put it simply, a regular meeting within each team and an “all hands” meeting for the entire company.